 Unfortunately, there is also no antidote available to toad toxin.
 Treatment is aimed at decontamination, aiding elimination, and treating its effects on the body.
 In the event of ingestion of a less-toxic species, your vet may prescribe anti-vomiting medication or pain relief.

 If your dog is continuously vomiting, they are at risk of becoming dehydrated.
-Your pup may need to stay in hospital on a drip (intravenous fluids).
+Your pup may need to stay in the hospital on a drip (intravenous fluids).
 Your vet may recommend performing blood tests or an ECG to make sure the toxin has not had more serious effects on your pup.

 In the event of Cane toad or Colorado River Toad toxicity, your vet will likely perform multiple tests that may include bloodwork, an ECG, and x-rays to determine the severity of the toxic effects.
 They will simultaneously begin urgent stabilization and supportive care.
 This may include placing your dog on oxygen (or on a ventilator if needed) and giving medications to control seizures and an irregular heartbeat.